MandusBorjesson/MandusBorjesson/README.md

 - 👋 Hi, I’m @MandusBorjesson
-- 👀 I’m interested in Electronics, Engineering, Continous integration and tech in general
+- 👀 I’m interested in Electronics, Embedded software and any other forms of dark magic
-- 🌱 I’m currently learning Python and Embedded software
 - 💞️ I’m looking to collaborate on anything cool and techy!
-- 📫 How to reach me ...

 <!---
 MandusBorjesson/MandusBorjesson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.